Mechatronics

-Mechatronics engineering also called mechatronics, is an interdisciplinary branch of engineering that focuses on the integration of mechanical, electrical and electronic engineering systems, and also includes a combination of robotics, electronics, computer science, telecommunications, systems, control, and product engineering.
+Mechatronics engineering, also called mechatronics, is the synergistic integration of mechanical, electrical, and computer systems employing mechanical engineering, electrical engineering, electronic engineering and computer science and engineering, and includes a combination of robotics, computer science, telecommunications, systems, control, automation and product engineering.

 As technology advances over time, various subfields of engineering have succeeded in both adapting and multiplying.
 The intention of mechatronics is to produce a design solution that unifies each of these various subfields.
 Originally, the field of mechatronics was intended to be nothing more than a combination of mechanics, electrical and electronics, hence the name being a portmanteau of the words "mechanics" and "electronics"; however, as the complexity of technical systems continued to evolve, the definition had been broadened to include more technical areas.

-The word mechatronics originated in Japanese-English and was created by Tetsuro Mori, an engineer of Yaskawa Electric Corporation.
-The word mechatronics was registered as trademark by the company in Japan with the registration number of "46-32714" in 1971.
-The company later released the right to use the word to the public, and the word began being used globally.
-Currently the word is translated into many languages and is considered an essential term for advanced automated industry.

 Many people treat mechatronics as a modern buzzword synonymous with automation, robotics and electromechanical engineering.

 French standard NF E 01-010 gives the following definition: "approach aiming at the synergistic integration of mechanics, electronics, control theory, and computer science within product design and manufacturing, in order to improve and/or optimize its functionality".

 History

+No later than in 1951, the word mechatronics was used in an advertisement of the company Servomechanisms, Inc., as can be seen in the journal Nucleonics, vol. 9, issue 3 on page 99.

+The word mechatronics originated in Japanese-English and was created by Tetsuro Mori, an engineer of Yaskawa Electric Corporation.
 The word mechatronics was registered as trademark by the company in Japan with the registration number of "46-32714" in 1971.
 The company later released the right to use the word to the public, and the word began being used globally.
+Currently the word is translated into many languages and is considered an essential term for advanced automated industry.

 With the advent of information technology in the 1980s, microprocessors were introduced into mechanical systems, improving performance significantly.
 By the 1990s, advances in computational intelligence were applied to mechatronics in ways that revolutionized the field.